memakura/s2speak/README.md

 - Mecab and OpenJTalk DLLs were compiled with 64bit (VC2015)
 - Asynchronous I/O (asyncio) HTTP server (aiohttp) is used
 - To build .msi, run `python setup.py bdist_msi` with python 3.5 (64bit)

-## License
-- GPL 3.0
-- See also ThirdPartyLicenses.txt